snyderjo/MelanomaIdentification/index.markdown

 ***Dermatologists are in low supply and high demand.***

-It's easy to imagine how patients could be discouraged by such wait times, not to mention issues of distance
+It's easy to imagine how patients could be discouraged by such wait times, not to mention issues of distance; potentially leading to substantial delays in care for undiagnosed melanomas.

 ## Background

 In the early 2020's, I worked with a surgeon at [Intermountain Healthcare](https://intermountainhealthcare.org/) to develop a curriculum for non-dermatologists to identify malignant melanoma lesions in collaboration with a professor from BYU.
 My role in the project was origially limited to stripping metadata from images sourced by Intermountain Healthcare, and sharing them via SFTP.

-This project was supplemental and complementarty to that project.
+This project was supplemental and complementary to that project.

 ## Structural Issues
 There are entirely too many barriers to increasing the supply of physicians, much less dermatologists.